mastodon/fediverse_discovery_providers/content/_index.md

 [proposed a way to publish this information](https://codeberg.org/fediverse/fep/src/branch/main/fep/5feb/fep-5feb.md) using the shared protocol, ActivityPub.

-Our reference implementation will respect this setting and only ingest content from creators who opted in to discovery in the first place.
-Instances sending content to discovery providers should make sure to only send such content in the first place as well.
+Search providers will respect this setting and only ingest content from creators who opted in to discovery in the first place.
+Instances sending content to discovery providers will need to make sure to only send such content in the first place as well.

+In addition to that providers will only index content that is clearly marked as "public".
+Requests to fetch content will be signed by the provider so that servers or even individual users can block these requests on servers that validate this signature.

-All other information a discovery provider gathers should be anonymous.
+All other information a discovery provider gathers will be anonymous.
 This is especially true and important for statistics used to compute trends.
-Instances should only send data about likes and boosts that is anonymized.
+Instances will only send data about likes and boosts that is anonymized.

 In addition to these measures we are open to feedback about how to further ensure privacy for those that want or even need it.